kpranav1998/Google-Lens/README.md

 - Improve computational efficiency by optimizing model inference time.
 - Develop a user-friendly GUI or web application for real-time image similarity search.

----
-Feel free to modify or extend this project based on your specific requirements.